koen-dejonghe/ev3-scratch-helper-app/README.md

 Another issue is that Lejos does not provide a way to report the current state of the connections through RMI.
 This helper app assumes all connections are still to be established.
-Therefore it's advised to close all ports before shutting down the helper app,  by clicking the reset button in the demo program for example.
+Therefore it's advised to close all ports before shutting down the helper app,  by clicking the Close button in the demo program for example.